mies47/CN-telnet/README.md

 # TELNET Protocol Implementation

 This a P2P implementation of telnet.
 This program transfers data on TCP sockets as plain text.
-However there is also an option to send and recieve messages in encryption mode.
-It uses the rsa module to generate public and private keys and a handshake is done between client and server to transfer their public key to the otherside.

 **This is not a complete implementation in telnet protocol based on [rfc854](https://datatracker.ietf.org/doc/html/rfc854).
 There is no option negotiation to establish an NVT**

 This script could be used for:

-1. Sending plain and encrypted text messages to server
+1. Sending plain text messages to server
 2. Upload and download files to and from a peer
 3. Execute commands on another peer and get the results
 4. Scan open ports of a host